mrcavalcanti/mosaicoo/docs/sources/developers/plugins/legacy/panels.md

 ### Scrolling

-The grafana dashboard framework controls the panel height.
+The mosaicoo dashboard framework controls the panel height.
 To enable a scrollbar within the panel the PanelCtrl needs to set the scrollable static variable:

 ```javascript
 export class MyPanelCtrl extends PanelCtrl {